Kernix13/beginner-git-commands/README.md

 Click "Compare & pull request" button and notice the page title of **_Open a pull request_** and the paragraph in the section below the title saying **_Able to merge.
 These branches can be automatically merged._**

 You can then edit your commit message if need be.
+In the body of your PR include a more detailed summary of the changes you made and why.

 In the text area field:

 1. Put an `x` in the checkboxes,
 1. Remove all the comment fields,